hamza5012/Software_checker_tool/README.md

-# Software_checker_tool
 Hello Everyone , I am a dedicated Linux enthusiast with a passion for developing tools that enhance user experience and efficiency.
 Currently, I am focused on creating innovative solutions for managing and monitoring services on Linux systems.
-With a strong background in scripting and automation
+With a strong background in scripting and automation, I strive to contribute to the advancement of technology in the Linux community.
+Let's connect and explore opportunities to collaborate and learn from each other.